#33 How to Overcome Anxiety: A Biblical Perspective

 Walking Daily in God’s Peace

 Anxiety often makes us feel powerless.
 But God has given us His Spirit—a Spirit of power, love, and self-discipline.
+Learning how to reduce the anxiety we experience begins with remembering that we are not relying on our own strength, but on the Spirit God has placed within us.

 Living in faith means choosing peace, even when circumstances don’t change.
-It’s about walking in trust rather than in fear.
+It’s about walking in trust rather than fear.
+This doesn’t mean anxiety never comes back—it means we don’t have to let it control us anymore.

 Sharing Testimonies and Supporting Others